wAVeckx/trino-jtopen/DEVELOPMENT.md

 ## Build

-    mvn clean install
+    ./mvnw clean install

 ## Release
 First update the `main` branch of this repo via PR process.
 Then, go to https://github.com/wAVeckx/trino-jtopen/releases to draft your release.
 Configure the release to create a new branch named after the Trino version (e.g. 406).
-Before publishing the release, build the plugin locally with `mvn clean install`, and upload the resulting archive `target/trino-jtopen-[version].zip` to the release binaries.
+Before publishing the release, build the plugin locally with `./mvnw clean install`, and upload the resulting archive `target/trino-jtopen-[version].zip` to the release binaries.
 Then, you may click "publish release".

 ## Docker is yet to be implemented and tested.